M5ez/M5ez/README.md

 **`bool deleteItem(String name)`**

-The first form deletes the menu item at the position indicated, startng with 1 for the first menu item.
-The second form allows you to deltee a menu item by name.
+The first form deletes the menu item at the position indicated, starting with 1 for the first menu item.
+The second form allows you to delete a menu item by name.
 Note that this will only delete the first menu item with that name. `deleteItem` will return true if it works, false if the name or index do not point to a valid menu item.

 **`int16_t getItemNum(String name)`**